Litharge/realtrends/README.md

 to send CSV data.
 Default is True

 ## Features
-v1.0 (current)
+v1.1 (current)
-Scrape trends directly from google trends:
+* real\_fetch module supports finding real search volumes for a given search term
-* Supports up to 5 search terms
+* fetch module supports up to 5 search terms
-* Any country code may be used
+* Any country code may be used (in the case of real\_fetch, see Caveats below)
-* Optional save file
+* fetch module supports optional save file
-* Optional automatic retry if request fails
+* Optional automatic retry if request fails (mandatory for real\_fetch module)

 ## Planned Features
-Get absolute search volumes (hence realtrends) \
+Persistently store search volumes
-Persistently store search volumes (needs absolute volume to be feasible)
+Allow search topics to be compared

 ## Caveats (and there are a few right now...)